aquavis12/aws-storage-mcp/README.md

 A Model Context Protocol (MCP) server that enables natural language interactions with AWS storage services through Amazon Q CLI.

+## Disclaimer

+This project is provided "as is" without warranty of any kind, express or implied.
+The authors and contributors are not responsible for any damages or liabilities that may arise from using this software.

+- **Not an Official AWS Product**: This is a community project and is not officially supported by Amazon Web Services.
+- **Use at Your Own Risk**: Review all operations before executing them, especially those that modify or delete resources.
+- **Cost Implications**: Using AWS services may incur costs to your AWS account.
+You are responsible for monitoring and managing these costs.
+- **Security Considerations**: This tool requires AWS credentials to function.
+Always follow security best practices when handling credentials.
+- **No Liability**: The authors and contributors cannot be held liable for any data loss, unexpected charges, or other damages resulting from the use of this software.

 ## What is MCP?

 The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
 MCP enables communication between LLMs like Amazon Q and locally running MCP servers that provide additional tools and capabilities.